Strength

 • Single leg press

-The following table are reported values for joint agonist-antagonist ratios at slow isokinetic speeds.
+The following table reports values for the joint agonist to antagonist ratios at slow isokinetic speeds.

 Joint Movement Ratio